 Let’s be honest: your audience isn’t going to follow you to the end of the universe and back.
 Consumers become loyal to brands because they offer a product or service which suits their needs better than anywhere else – if you completely change that, they’re probably not going to stick around.

-In that case, you might need to consider a rebrand to focus on your new business model.
+In that case, you might need to consider rebranding to focus on your new business model.
 A bike company which has remodelled itself to focus on electric bikes might need to market towards a more amateur audience rather than lycra wearing sports-pros.
 Or, maybe they could aim for courier services who are looking for more efficient delivery options.
 That’s the great thing about a rebrand – there’s a lot to experiment with when you’re starting almost from scratch!

 3 – Your industry is changing fast, and you need to keep up